gloveboxes/altair_8800_docs/docs/02-Programming-the-Altair/01-Editing-files.md

 ## Ten-minute video introduction to editing files

+The easiest way to edit files is with Visul Studio Code and then copy the file to the Altair CP/M filesystem.
+Watch the video to learn more.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3C_5WcSWqro" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <!-- ## Copying files to the Altair emulator